Therefore, brethren, stand fast, and hold the traditions which ye have been taught, whether by word, or our epistle. Thessalonians 2:15

 Confessions are heard after Vespers, during Matins, or by appointment.
 Holy Days are frequently celebrated on weekdays with a 7:30 p.m. mass followed by a potluck dinner, or a Saturday morning mass.
 For a tentative list of weekday masses check the calendar.
 Feel free to call or email to confirm.

 Matins, like Vespers, includes prayers, lessons, hymns and chanted psalms.
-Many people arrive during Matins, pick up an copy of The English Office Noted in the narthex and find a seat before Mass starts.
+Many people arrive during Matins, pick up an copy of The English Office Noted from the bookcase near the door and find a seat before Mass starts.
 If you arrive after Mass has begun, take a bulletin.
 The bulletin will refer you to the proper pages in the hymnal and missal (which you will find in the pews).

 Get directions to St. Gregory Orthodox Church.